 - Ice packs

 - Relaxation techniques

 If you are experiencing a thunderclap headache, a headache with stiff neck, mental confusion, seizures, headache after an injury, new headache pain if you’re over 50 years, or headache after moving, coughing, or exercise, immediately visit a clinic or emergency room.

 Migraines come with disabling symptoms that are incredibly painful, inconvenient, and stressful.
-Natural remedies can be effective, but if you are still experiencing severe migraines without long-term relief, move on to medical treatment from the UrgentMED Network.
+Natural remedies can be effective, but if you are still experiencing severe migraines without long-term relief, move on to medical treatment from UrgentMED.
 With no appointment necessary, visit or contact one of our 18 urgent care centers for migraine treatment and support today.